 \subsection{Disentangled 3D Editing}

-As shown in Fig.~\ref{fig:cond_results_img}, our framework can generate 3D heads by combining structural guidance from a segmentation map with appearance cues extracted from a reference image.
-This setup allows the geometry and style to be controlled independently, enabling precise manipulation of head shape and facial structure while freely varying texture, color, and other stylistic attributes.
-The model preserves the input geometry when applying diverse styles, and conversely, maintains stylistic coherence when transferring the same style across different geometries.
-Such behavior reflects a strong disentanglement of the two factors, which is essential for flexible and predictable editing.
+As shown in \cref{fig:cond_results_img}, our framework can generate 3D heads by combining structural guidance from a segmentation map with style cues extracted from a reference image.
+The model preserves the input geometry when applying diverse styles, and conversely, maintains coherence when transferring the same style across different geometries.
+We also compare our method visually against NeRFFaceEditing (NFE) \cite{nfe} in \cref{fig:nfe_comp}.
+For localized edits, NFE performs extremely well, but breaks for large-scale edits.
+Our model is limited through CLIP's \cite{clip} single input embedding, offering only limited identity preservation.
+However, we observe that the reconstructed identity stays consistent throughout all edits.

-Building on this capability, Fig.~\ref{fig:cond_results_text} demonstrates that our model also supports text-driven 3D head editing in a zero-shot manner.
-While it is trained only on image-based style conditioning, we leverage the vision-aligned CLIP text encoder to map text prompts into the same latent space used for style control.
+Building on this capability, \cref{fig:cond_results_text} demonstrates that our model also supports text-driven 3D head editing in a zero-shot manner.
+While it is trained only on image-based style conditioning, we leverage the vision-aligned CLIP text encoder to map prompts into the same latent space used for style control.
 This allows our approach to interpret and apply textual edits without any task-specific fine-tuning.
-Geometry remains explicitly controlled via the input segmentation map, while style is modulated by varying the text prompt.
-This disentanglement is particularly valuable for iterative refinement, enabling users to explore a wide range of appearance variations without affecting the underlying structure.
-The model responds robustly to both low-level visual edits — such as altering hair color or texture (e.g., curly hair) — and high-level semantic attributes, including age, where it adapts skin and hair characteristics accordingly.

-A demo of our interactive web-application for this 3D editing task is available in our supplementary materials.
+The model responds robustly to both low-level visual edits, such as altering hair color or texture (e.g., curly hair), and high-level attributes, including age, where it adapts skin and hair characteristics accordingly.
+We also incldue a demo of our interactive GUI for this task in our supplementary video.